If there ever was a prime example of the Catholic Church hiding serial offenders – this is it.

 They said complaints had been made against McAlinden prior to their abuse, but the Church did nothing.

-This case was settled out of court, preventing the Church from facing public wrath over their continued cover-ups.
+This case was settled out of court, preventing the Church from facing public wrath over its continued cover-ups.

 Image Source: Newcastle Herald